 What put everything in perspective for this particular student, who is sitting among you, was learning that he and I actually have something in common: parents who had immigrated to the United States.
 Now, looking at me, dressed in this robe, you might not have assumed or gathered that my folks came to this country as refugees, or that I grew up in a blue-collar town in Michigan, or that I spent my free time in high school building ham radios and entering science fairs.
-OK, maybe you might that, but not the other stuff.
+Okay, maybe the last one is more readily apparent.

 I hope you will spend some of your hours getting to know your teachers, too.
 One of the best decisions I ever made as an undergraduate was to approach one of my economics professors to ask a question about a footnote in a reading after class.
 We ended up having a long conversation about game theory — an emerging field at the time — that turned into a reading course that actually changed the course of my life.
 I am still in touch with that professor today.
-I believe the single greatest predictor of whether or not you have an extraordinary experience here is whether or not you get to know one at least one of your teachers, just one, at least one, you can get to know more, but at least one well enough that you will stay in touch with him or her for the rest of your life.
+I believe the single greatest predictor of whether or not you have an extraordinary experience here is whether or not you get to know one of your teachers well enough that you will stay in touch with him or her for the rest of your life.
 If you don’t know where to start, go to office hours.
 Invite your teacher to have a cup of coffee either at the Smith Campus Center or the Lamont Café or just get together with them right here on these steps or somewhere else nearby.
 And if you’re a little nervous or anxious and you don’t know what to ask them, ask them about their research.
 Faculty love talking about their research.
 I guarantee you’ll have an interesting conversation.

 And there is, of course, a greater world beyond campus, a world that each of us has the potential to make better in some way.
-So class of 2022, I’m actually now going to give you our first homework, your very first assignment, not that difficult.
-If you are eligible to vote, we expect you to register, to inform yourself of the candidates and the issues, and then cast your ballot.
-The very first responsibility of citizenship in a democracy is to vote, and we have actually made it quite easy you to do so.
-At least the Institute of Politics at the Kennedy School has done so.
+So class of 2022, I’m actually now going to give your very first assignment.
+If you are eligible to vote, we expect you to register,inform yourself of the candidates and the issues, and then cast your ballot.
+The very first responsibility of citizenship in a democracy is to vote, and the Institute of Politics at the Kennedy School has actually made it quite easy for you.
 So take out your phones.
-I know all you have them, this is the time when you actually get to take them out, because I’m going to give you the website where you’re going to go.
+I know all you have them.
+This is the time when you actually get to take them out because I’m going to give you the website.
 Take down this address: iop — for Institute of Politics — .turbovote.org.
-Let me repeat that: iop.turbovote.org.
+Again, that’s: iop.turbovote.org.
 If you’re eligible, register and vote.
 It is your responsibility as a citizen of this country and as a citizen of Harvard.

 And now the most important unsolicited advice you will receive from anyone today: It is also wise to be good to the people who love you, especially parents and your family.
 You going off to college is a huge adjustment for them too.
-You’ve just applauded been introduced many of the people who help you make with this transition, but your families are on their own.
+You’ve just applauded some of the many people who will help you with this transition, but they are on their own.
 Be grateful for the ways in which they have supported you and sacrificed so that you may have the opportunity of studying and learning here.
 Express your gratitude by supporting them as they now adjust to a life in which you are no longer a constant physical presence.
 Your parents, in particular, will never tire of hearing how you’re doing, be it by phone, email, or text.
 Just make sure to ask how they are doing.
 I assure you it will be time well spent.